-Examinations: Due to the brevity of summer session, there will be only two exams: a midterm (administered at approximately weeks 2-3) and a final examination scheduled by the registrar.
-You can view the official final exam schedule at the bookstore's website: http://bookstore.ucsd.edu/launch/scheduleofclasses.htm.
+Examinations: Due to the brief nature of summer session, the course will have only two exams: a midterm (administered at approximately weeks 5) and a final examination scheduled by the registrar.
+You can view the official final exam schedule at https://act.ucsd.edu/cgi-bin/tritonlink.pl/2/students/academic/classes/schedule of classes.pl.
 Please monitor this routinely for any schedule changes.
 All exams are cumulative (but not necessarily uniformly so).